olofthornell/PigDiceGame/README.md

 ### Run the code

 To run the program write the following.
 It is important to Use the GitBash terminal.

+```
+# Execute the main program
+python pig/main.py

 If the game cant find the modules do the following.

-```

 # Go to the root of the project
 # In gitbash write like this: